Bill Rapps

-Rapps joined the Portland Beavers in 1910, but was sold from the club after three seasons.
+Rapps joined the Portland Beavers in 1910, but was sold after three seasons.
 The end of his tenure in Portland culminated in a public feud with team manager Walt McCredie, who accused Rapps of under-performing in 1912 because he was not made team captain.
 Rapps was sold by Portland to the Topeka Jayhawks in 1913 and the following year he was awarded the House Cup, which was given to the most valuable Topeka player.
 Rapps retired in 1917 after last playing for the Charles City Tractorites.
 Following his retirement, Rapps worked on his farm and operated grocery and feed stores in Schell City, Missouri, and Iola, Kansas.

 Biography

 William Herman "Bill" Rapps was born on February 1, 1881, in Papinville, Missouri, and was raised on his family's farm.
 He taught himself how to play baseball as a child by throwing rocks on his farm.
-Around 1900, Rapps was employed by W. H. Drumheller in Centerville, Missouri, and played baseball for a team in Erie.
+Around 1900, Rapps was employed by W. H. Drumheller in Centerville, Missouri, and played shortstop for an amateur town baseball team in Erie from 1900–01.